dymmond/esmerald/docs/requests.md

 While browsing the documentation a lot of examples where used using the `Request` object from Esmerald.

-Well, the `Request` is actually inherited from `Starlette` and some extas were added to tune it to the needs of the framework.
+Well, the `Request` is actually inherited from `Lilya` and some extas were added to tune it to the needs of the framework.

 Importing is as simple as: